pulyaevskiy/parallax-image/README.md

             children: <Widget>[
                 new ParallaxImage(
                     controller: _controller,
-                    image: new AssetImage('images/some.jpg'),
+                    image: new AssetImage('images/january.jpg'),
                     // Extent of this widget in scroll direction.
-                    // In this case it is vertical scroll so it defines
+                    // In this case it is vertical scroll so extent defines
                     // the height of this widget.
                     // The image is scaled with BoxFit.fitWidth which makes it
                     // occupy full width of this widget.
-                    // Scaled image should normally have height greater
+                    // After image is scaled it should normally have height greater
                     // than this value to allow for parallax effect to be
                     // visible.
                     extent: 100.0,
+                    // Optionally specify child widget.
+                    child: new Text('January'),
                 ),
                 // ...add more list items
             ]